ankitaduttagupta/ankitaduttagupta/README.md

 🚀 Full-stack developer | 🧠 AI & Data Enthusiast | ⚡ Systems Design Explorer

-I love building **scalable backend systems, AI-powered apps, and data-driven solutions**.
+I have arorund 4 years of professional experience in building **scalable backend systems, AI-powered apps, and data-driven solutions** and love spending my time finding soultions to real life problems.
 This GitHub is a collection of my learning journey, side projects, and production-grade systems.

 ---